geospatialem/calcite-samples-2025/README.md

 # 2024 Calcite samples

 _Looking for the 2022 samples?
-Visit https://geospatialem.github.io/calcite-samples/_
+Navigate to the [calcite-samples](https://geospatialem.github.io/calcite-samples) site._